 Philosophisch-Theologische Hochschule & Park Sankt Georgen

-Under Jesuit auspices since 1925, the park has developed into a botanical gem with hundreds of exotic plants from all over the world.
-Some of the old trees are over 160 years old, such as the imposing copper beech on a hill in front of the lecture hall building, which has become a secret landmark of the park.
+Under Jesuit auspices since 1925, the park developed between 1974 and 2009 under the direction of the natural philosopher and zoology professor Rainer Koltermann SJ into a botanical gem with hundreds of exotic and often rare plants from all over the world.
+Some of the old trees are over 160 years old, such as the imposing copper beech on a hill in front of the lecture hall building, which has become the park’s landmark.

 Two-thirds of the historic garden ensemble is now a protected landscape, forming a green refuge in the face of climate change, a place where one can breathe deeply and relax beneath its leafy canopy.
-The spiritual atmosphere of the university seems to spill out into the park, giving every tree, every bush and every flower a special aura.
+The university’s spiritual atmosphere seems to extend into the park, embracing every tree, every shrub, every blossom – so tranquil and peaceful is it.